Human Computer Interaction

 Send me an email with your CV and if you have your own financial support.
 If I do not respond to your inquiry, it means that I don't have space in my lab for a new visitor at the moment.

-If you are a UCSB graduate student, please email me to set up a time to meet.
+If you are a UCSB graduate student, please email me to schedule a time to meet.
 If you are not already at UCSB, you need to first apply to the Computer Science graduate program.
 I get a lot of emails from prospective grad students and I can't possibly respond to everyone.
 If you decide to contact me before applying to the program, please make sure that you have spent some time on this website and thought hard about why the PercLab is a good match for your research interests and skills.

 Applicants should send me a single email.
 The email should include the following: